-Several factors need to be taken into consideration when deciding on the appropriate treatment option for an ankylosed tooth.
-These factors include:
+As was mentioned in Ankylosis Part I and Part II, several factors need to be taken into consideration when deciding on the appropriate treatment option for an ankylosed tooth.
+When ankylosis is diagnosed in a child, these factors are even more important to evaluate prior to making the treatment decision.

 - Whether the ankylosed tooth is deciduous or permanent;